 Timothy Mahoney: Professor of History specializes in 19th- century United States social and urban history.
 He is particularly interested in the intersection between local, regional, and national history, and considers himself a regional historian of the Midwest including Nebraska.
 Within that framework his research has focused on the economic and social history of small towns and cities across the Midwest and West, the development of the middle class in 19th- century America, and the role that gender – particularly men’s culture – played in that development.
 Currently, his focus is on the Civil War era and the Gilded Age.
 His work also focuses more generally on gender history, an international comparative history of the middle class or bourgeoisie, regionalism and interdisciplinary approaches to the history of the 19th century.
 He is also interested in historiography and historical theory.

-William Thomas III: John and Catherine Angle Professor in the Humanities and Professor of History at the University of Nebraska, currently serves as the Chair of the Department of History.
+William Thomas III: John and Catherine Angle Professor in the Humanities and Professor of History at the University of Nebraska.
 He is a Faculty Fellow of the Center for Digital Research in the Humanities.
 He has produced award-winning digital history projects, and his research has been funded by the National Endowment for the Humanities and the American Council of Learned Societies.
 His most recent book is The Iron Way: Railroads, the Civil War, and the Making of Modern America (Yale University Press, 2011).
 He is currently writing a history of early Washington, D.C. and the problem of slavery and freedom in post-Revolutionary America.